Amsterdam/amsterdam-app-frontend/.docs/test-automation.md

 Components in the app’s header use `Header` instead of a module slug, because these components appear in most modules.

-## Parent component name
+## 2. Parent component name

 The name of one or more components in the hierarchy between the module and the component.
 These are generally feature or container components like an overview, a card or a named section of the screen.
 Try to use the exact component names here to prevent confusion.

 Examples: `ArticleOverview`, `ContactOptions`, `ProjectCard`.

-## Component identifier
+## 3. Component identifier

-In overviews or lists, we allow distinguishing between the individual items by adding their database identifier, e.g. `ConstructionWorkProjectCard1234` and `ConstructionWorkProjectCard567Date`.

-## Component label

 This identifies the specific instance of a component type, usually by rephrasing its label or text.
 One situation in which we use this is to distinguish a couple of related buttons.

 Examples:
 - A button to edit an address: `…EditAddressButton`
 - The title of a city office: `…CityOfficeTitle`

+For items in a list, we use their existing identifiers received from the database, or something generated in the rendering code, e.g. `ConstructionWorkProject123Title` and `ConstructionWorkProject456Title`.

 ## Component type